 3. Disposable Coffee Cups

-Disposable coffee cups have been in the news a lot recently, so I guess it’s not such a hidden plastic as such.
-However, I thought it is worth bringing to your attention again in case you missed the news.
+The hidden plastic in disposable coffee cups has been in the news a lot in recent years, so I guess this one may not be such a surprise to you.
+However, I thought it is worth bringing it to your attention again in case you missed the news.

-If you did miss the news, disposable coffee cups are lined with plastic.
+If you did miss this, disposable coffee cups are lined with plastic.
 This makes it difficult to recycle them.
 A 25p ‘latte levy’ was proposed, as a tax on consumers.
 It was thought this would encourage people to use reusable coffee cups.
-However, the UK Government voted against this levy in 2018.
+However, the UK Tory Government voted against this levy in 2018.

 Looking for an alternative?
 My favourite reusable coffee cup is the Stojo cup*.
 This is a collapsible silicone cup that when flattened down takes us very little room in your bag.
 It then pops up in seconds when you’re ready for your cup of coffee.